Student Life

 Spiritual Life

-The Chaplain and the Director of the Abbe Center for Jewish Life serve as on-campus pastors, teachers, counselors, and resource persons.
-Students seek them out to talk over personal and family crises, relationship problems, questions of belief and practice, adjustment issues, faith and politics, sexuality, and many other topics.
-The Chaplain is a member of the faculty, with a courtesy appointment in the Religious Studies Department.
+The Dean of Spiritual Engagement, the Director of the Abbe Center for Jewish Life, and the Muslim Life Center Director serve as on-campus pastors, teachers, counselors, and resource persons.
+The Spiritual Engagement Team is available to students to discuss questions of belief and spirituality, family or personal issues, sexuality, adjustment to campus life and many other topics.
+The Dean of Spiritual Engagement is a member of the faculty, with a courtesy appointment in the Religious Studies Department.
 She invites students into her home regularly for Pasta Night and other special events.
 The Abbe Center serves a kosher Shabbat dinner every Friday evening during the academic year.
+The Imam who is the Muslim Life Venter Director organizes special community dinners during Ramadan, celebrations for the Eid, and many other student events.

 Weekly services offered by campus groups include Episcopal, Jewish, Roman Catholic, and Muslim traditions.